ExpressLRS/Docs/docs/quick-start/transmitters/frsky-r9modules.md

         <figcaption>R9M Lite Pro STLink Connection</figcaption>
         </figure>

     3. Connect your STLink V2 dongle to your Computer's USB Port.
-Make sure it is being detected properly.
+Make sure it is being detected correctly.

     4. Before flashing, disable `'Readout Protection'`.
 To do this, download the [ST-LINK Utility](https://www.st.com/en/development-tools/stsw-link004.html) and follow this quick [how to video](https://youtu.be/SEYQ1HpRmk0).
 After such, you can now disconnect (Target -> Disconnect) and close the ST-Link Utility.

     5. Launch the [ExpressLRS Configurator](../installing-configurator.md) on your Computer.
         ![Configurator Release]{ align=right }

-        - Make sure Official Releases is active from the horizontal tab.
+        - Make sure `Official Releases` is active from the horizontal tab.
-        - Make sure you have selected the Released version you want to flash into your TX module.
+        - Ensure you select the Released version you want to flash into your TX module.

         <br clear="right" />
     6. Select the Device Category and Device target matching your hardware.